radiantearth/community-sprints/11052019-arlignton-va/prep-work/specification-topics.md

 OGC API - Catalog(ue) aka CAT4 aka OACat.
 SWG is formed, should align with all these efforts well.
 Someone from the community please help fleshing out a page with top topics to discuss, and relevant links of work done.

-* As part of EOPAD activities in Testbed-15, several catalog endpoints serving EO application/services metadata were setup by participants which combined OGC API Common and OpenSearch (OGC 13-026r8).
-See the https://portal.opengeospatial.org/wiki/pub/Testbed15/ConvertDocsOutputTestbed15/testbed15/T-15-D010-Catalog_ER.pdf[Engineering Report] for details.
-DataBio implementation available at https://databio.spacebel.be/eo-catalog/.
+* As part of EOPAD activities in Testbed-15, several catalog endpoints serving a.o.
+EO application/services metadata were setup by participants which combined OGC API Common and OpenSearch (OGC 13-026r8).
+See the ER at  https://portal.opengeospatial.org/wiki/pub/Testbed15/ConvertDocsOutputTestbed15/testbed15/T-15-D010-Catalog_ER.pdf for details.
+DataBio endpoint available at https://databio.spacebel.be/eo-catalog/.